ebolduc37/id-tools/README.md

 <a id="preparing"></a>
 ### Preparing for identification

 A garment is identified through a small set of label-specific characteristics.
 This information must be entered in an `Object` as values to the applicable label-specific set of keys, which are described for each label in the [Label-specific information](#label-specific) section.
-The garment can be identified once the `Object` has been initialized according to the garment's characteristics with the right keys and values.
+The garment can be identified once the object has been initialized according to the garment's characteristics with the right keys and values.

 <a id="returning"></a>
 ### Returning identification results

-The identification results of a specified element can be returned as a string representation, for simplicity, or raw identification data, for malleability.
+The identification results of a specified element can be returned simply as a string representation or as the raw identification data, for more malleability.

 <a id="returning-1"></a>
 #### Option 1 (simple): generating a string representation using `identify()`

-The `identify()` method returns a `string` containing a confirmation of the specified element's characteristics data and the list of all possible clothing lines and collections it may be a part of.
-The resulting `string` will also yield further information that can be extracted from such characteristics data, such as the garment type and the possibility of a counterfeit.
+The `identify()` method returns a `string` that confirms the specified element's characteristics and, based on the label and the employed identification framework and its exception status, lists all possible clothing lines and corresponding collections a garment with such characteristics may be from, along with other information that can be extracted from such characteristics, such as the stylized product code, the garment type, the garment size, and the possibility of being counterfeit.

 ##### Example: